Transitional Epithelial Cells (Urine)

 Frequently Asked Questions

-Which providers include Transitional Epithelial Cells (Urine)?
+Which blood test providers include Transitional Epithelial Cells (Urine)?

-Why is Transitional Epithelial Cells (Urine) important?
+What category does Transitional Epithelial Cells (Urine) fall under?

 Medical Disclaimer